 The growth and expansion of our business places a continuous, significant strain on our operational and financial resources.
 Further growth of our operations to support our customer base, our information technology systems and our internal controls and procedures may not be adequate to support our operations.
 For example, we are still in the process of implementing information technology and accounting systems to help manage critical functions such as billing and revenue recognition and financial forecasts.
 As we continue to grow, we may not be able to successfully implement requisite improvements to these systems, controls and processes, such as system access and change management controls, in a timely or efficient manner.
 Our failure to improve our systems and processes, or their failure to operate in the intended manner, whether as a result of the growth of our business or otherwise, may result in our inability to accurately forecast our revenue and expenses, or to prevent certain losses.
 Moreover, the failure of our systems and processes could undermine our ability to provide accurate, timely and reliable reports on our financial and operating results and could impact the effectiveness of our internal control over financial reporting.
 In addition, our systems and processes may not prevent or detect all errors, omissions or fraud.

-Future sales of our common stock in the public market could cause the market price of our common stock to decline.
+The sale of a substantial amount of our common stock, including resale of the shares of common stock held by the selling stockholders in the public market, could adversely affect the prevailing market price of our common stock.